The American Medical Association

 The Impact

-From an event with about 800 participants we converted 2 doctors to full membership.
-That may seem small, but in order to become a member a person must have graduated with a medical degree from an accreditted university and practice in the United States.
-There's a lot of verification that goes into membership.
-Additionally, we had 18 registrations, which is when a user signs up an for an AMA account giving them access to our digital products.
-There are no requirements for that, the account exists for lead generation so we can find doctors who use our digital products and attempt to convert them to members.
+From an event with about 800 participants, we converted 2 people to member status.
+That may seem small, but in order to become a member a person must have graduated with a medical degree from an accredited university and practice in the United States.
+There's a lot of verification and a fee that goes into joining.
+We had 18 registrations, which is when a user signs up for an AMA account giving them access to our digital products.
+There are no requirements for to register.
+The account exists for lead generation.

-The student outreach team, the main stakeholders in the project, provided glowing reviews of the platform we created for them.
+The student outreach team provided glowing reviews of the final experience.
 We're in the process of collecting their feedback, so we can make improvements to the platform before next year's larger research challenge.
-We also found during UAT and smoke testing about 20 bugs or enhancements we need to make before next launch, so our team will also being assiting the developers implement those fixes before the next event.
+We also found during UAT and smoke testing about 20 bugs or enhancements we need to make before next launch.
+Our team will also assist the developers in implementing those fixes.